 Today, there is division among the Sioux as to whether to claim the money, therefore relinquishing their rights to the Black Hills forever, or to press for the return of the Black Hills.

 The Great Sioux Nation covers 2,782 square miles in South Dakota and neighboring states.
 Constituting one of the largest Native American groups, the Sioux primarily live on reservations in Minnesota, Nebraska, North Dakota, South Dakota, and Montana.
 The Pine Ridge Indian Reservation in South Dakota is the second-largest in the United States.
 Many are engaged in farming and ranching, including the raising of bison.
-The Shakopee Mdewakanton Sioux have a large casino on their reservation in Minnesota, but Oglala efforts to establish one at impoverished Pine Ridge have met with only partial success.
-Indian Country Today, a successful Nativ American newspaper was started at Pine Ridge in 1981; it is now based in Rapid City, South Dakota In 1990 there were more than 100,000 Sioux in the United States and more than 10,000 in Canada.
+The Shakopee Mdewakanton Sioux have a large casino on their reservation in Minnesota, but the Oglala efforts to establish one at impoverished Pine Ridge have met with only partial success.
+Indian Country Today, a successful Native American newspaper, was started at Pine Ridge in 1981; it is now based in Rapid City, South Dakota.
+In 1990, there were more than 100,000 Sioux in the United States and more than 10,000 in Canada.

-On many reservations, there is violence, drunkenness, apathy, and despair.
+There is violence, drunkenness, apathy, and despair on many reservations.
 School drop-outs rates range from 45 to 62%.
-Suicide among the indigenous people is twice the US national average and unemployment runs around 80%.
+Suicide among indigenous people is twice the U.S. national average, and unemployment is around 80%.

-The Lakota have formed The Alliance of Tribal Tourism Advocates, whose goal is to enhance prospects of tourism development in accordance with the nation organizations, beliefs, and priorities.
+The Lakota have formed The Alliance of Tribal Tourism Advocates, whose goal is to enhance prospects of tourism development through the nation organizations, beliefs, and priorities.
 In 1999, Shannon County, South Dakota, home of the Oglala Lakota on Pine Ridge Reservation, was identified as the poorest place in the country.

 For more information and links to South Dakota tribal websites, see this valuable resource: